Red Hat Introduces Free RHEL For Open-Source Infrastructure

 Using the Red Hat Subscription Services for Individual Development Use and/or Individual Production Use on more than sixteen (16) Physical or Virtual Nodes.

-Therefore now you can use these subscriptions with cloud service providers like CCP, AWS, and Azure.
-Great.
+Furthermore, you can now use these subscriptions with cloud service providers like GCP, AWS, and Azure.

 Conclusion